o3de/o3de.org/content/docs/user-guide/gems/reference/physics/nvidia/physx.md

 ### PhysX Configuration tool

-The PhysX Configuration tool is accessed through the **Tools** menu.
+You can access the PhysX Configuration tool through the **Tools** menu.
 You can set various global properties of PhysX simulation including the default physics material library, simulation time steps, buffer sizes for scene queries such as raycasts, default gravity, and much more.
 You can also define collision layers and groups, as well as set PhysX Visual Debugger settings in the PhysX configuration tool.

 ### PhysX scene processing

-The PhysX Gem provides PhysX scene processing features so you can export meshes you create, automatically generate covex hulls, or automatically fit shapes to decomposed complex meshes, to define colliders for entities in PhysX simulations.
+The PhysX Gem provides PhysX scene processing features so you can export meshes you create, automatically generate convex hulls, or automatically fit shapes to decomposed complex meshes, to define colliders for entities in PhysX simulations.

 ### Physics materials